anthonya1999/GoodNight/README.md

 The **darkroom button** turns on darkroom mode and on deactivation of darkroom mode resumes to automatic mode immediately.

 ### macOS Version
 The macOS version of GoodNight is out!
 You can currently enter RGB values between 0 and 255 for red, green, and blue values, enable a darkroom mode, and adjust the color temperature of the display.
 It also has Touch Bar support!
 More features will be coming soon.
-You can download the binary distribution release from [here][2].
+You can download the always up-to-date binary distribution release from [here][2].

+### Installing
+It is crucial that you copy the application to the applications folder on your Mac.
+If you get an error while attempting to open the app, open up terminal, and type in this command:
+`sudo spctl --master-disable`
+Press return after you enter your password and try again.
+It should open successfully.

 [1]: https://github.com/thomasfinch/GammaThingy
 [2]: http://goodnight.adatechri.com/GoodNight_Dist.zip